Genesis 6:1-22

 - Finally it says that Noah walked with God but because it was grace that had found Noah the truth is it was God who walked with Noah!

-There was nothing special about Noah other then he responded to God’s grace in the eyes of the Lord.
+There was nothing special about Noah other than he responded to God’s grace in the eyes of the Lord.
 Because of this grace in the life of Noah we see seven qualities:

-- 22 Conduct: “Noah did”.
-Noah had habit of obeying God daily.
+- Conduct: “Noah did”.
+Noah had a habit of obeying God daily.

-Vs. 10-12 Noah led his wife three sons and their wives to find grace as well.
-Think of this the same God in whom looked out in grace to find those to love the majority turned away from and found judgment instead.
+Vs. 10-12 Noah led his wife, three sons and their wives to find grace as well.
+Think of this, though God looked out in grace to find those to love, the majority turned away from that grace and found judgment instead.
 Four times in this account we are told that mankind was all corrupt and violent.
 That was the sum of the character of the world’s population during Noah’s day.
-It says here that “God looked” it did not matter what the whole of society thought of their behavior, it was not a question as to whether or not society saw the way some were living as a “gay” or acceptable alternative life style.
-What matter’s is how God saw it and although He looked out with eyes of grace those eyes were not rose colored glasses which filtered out sinful behavior.
-God was not “Loving them where they were at to where He wanted them to be”, instead their way was corrupted and was to be judged!
+It says here that “God looked”, it did not matter what the whole of society thought of their behavior, it was not a question as to whether or not society saw the way some were living as a “gay” or acceptable alternative lifestyle.
+What matters is how God saw it and although He looked out with eyes of grace those eyes were not rose colored glasses which filtered out sinful behavior.
+God was not “Loving them where they were to where He wanted them to be”, instead their way was corrupted and was to be judged!

 God tells Noah 4 things about His impending judgment: